 It’s probably not practical to be thinking about a composting toilet when you’re going camping.
 There’s enough else you’ve got to lug around and the whole point of camping is that you abbreviate your equipment to be as minimal as possible.
 It’s usually all about what you can get in your car and on the roof rack and no more.

-If you are using something like this for camping you will need a tented area to house it.
 You may have a compartment within your tent or it maybe more convenient to have a completely separate stand-a-lone tent erected specifically for the purpose.

 Compost toilet for a yurt